-The B.Ed. programme shall be for duration of two academic years consisting of four semesters.
-Each semester is spread over for a period of 100 working days (36 hours in a week) spreading over for 5 or 6 working days in a week, excluding the period of examination and admission.
+The B.Ed. programme shall be for duration of two academic years duration consisting of four semesters.
+Each semester is spread over for a period of 100 working days (36 hours in a week) with 5 or 6 working days in a week, excluding the period of examination and admission.

-3. Curriculum of Programme
+3. Curriculum of the Programme